-UPSC Exam or the Civil Service Exam is conducted by the Union Public Service Commission (UPSC) which is India’s central agency for recruiting Civil Service officers.
-UPSC Exam is commonly addressed as the IAS Exam since the Civil Service and the Indian Administrative post is one of the most aspirational and preferred jobs.
-Every year lakhs of candidates vie for the country’s top Civil Service posts by appearing for the UPSC CSE exams.
+UPSC Exam or the Civil Services Exam is conducted by the Union Public Service Commission (UPSC) which is India’s central agency for recruiting civil servants.
+UPSC Exam is commonly addressed as the IAS Exam since IAS is one of the most aspirational and preferred jobs in the country.
+Every year lakhs of candidates vie for the country’s top Civil Services posts by appearing for the UPSC CSE exam.

-UPSC exam list includes Indian Engineering Service Exams, Indian Forest Service Exams, Combined Defense Service Exams, Indian Economic/Statistical Service Exams, Combined Medical Service Exams, The Geologists Exams, Stenographers Exams, Central Police Force Exams, NDA exams and SCRA exams besides the Civil Services Exams.
+UPSC exam list includes Indian Engineering Service Exam, Indian Forest Service Exams, Combined Defense Service Exam, Indian Economic/Statistical Service Exam, Combined Medical Service Exam, The Geologists Exam, Stenographers Exam, Central Police Force Exam, NDA exam and SCRA exam besides the Civil Services Exam.

-Out of the complete lot, Civil Services exam or the IAS Exam holds great prestige and is the entrance gateway to around 24 government services including IFS, IPS, IRS, IRPS and so on.
-Every year many Civil Service aspirants compete for close to 1000 vacancies (the maximum so far) released for the Civil Service Exams qualifiers, making it one of the toughest papers to crack.
-The exact number of vacancies is notified by the UPSC and according to the 2018 Notification, this time there are close to 782 qualified posts as vacancies for Civil Service.
+Civil Services exam or the IAS Exam is the most prestigious amongst all other exams and is the gateway to around 24 government services including IFS, IPS, IRS, IRPS and so on.
+Every year many Civil Services aspirants compete for close to 1000 vacancies, making it one of the toughest papers to crack.
+The exact number of vacancies is notified by the UPSC.
+According to the Civil Services Exam,2018 notification, this year there are close to 782 posts that are advertised.

 Indian Administrative Service, in short IAS, is classified as a ‘Category A service’ because it is a very prestigious government job.
-IAS, IPS, and IFS are three of the most important posts.
-IAS officers are given strategic positions in the government sector including the Union Government, PSUs and key role at the state level.
+IAS, IPS, and IFS are three of the most sought-after posts.
+IAS officers are given strategic positions in the Union Government, State Government and PSUs.

 It is very important to know what is IAS before you plunge into the competitive warfare i.e. IAS exam.
-People who have complete information of the Indian Civil Service post are motivated enough to take multiple attempts to crack the IAS exam code.
-After all, it is a big service to the whole nation.
-A person appointed through the Civil Service Exam has a personal morality and professional responsibility, to oversee important matters related to the able administrative functioning of a vast country like India.
+People who have complete information about Indian Civil Services are motivated enough to take multiple attempts to crack the IAS exam.
+A person appointed through the Civil Services Exam has personal morality and professional responsibility, to oversee important matters related to the able administrative functioning of a vast country like India.

 IAS officers initially work at the sub-divisional level in the state administration.
 They also work as a sub-divisional magistrate, overseeing administration/development of the specialist work area they are assigned to.
 An IAS Officer is given a respectable job exposure and set responsibilities to perform diverse roles like that of a Collector, Commissioner, Chief Secretary, PSU Head, Cabinet Secretary and more.
 There is an ample scope to gain more experience and handle challenges to make a positive impact on a million lives.